celo-org/docs/docs/learn/celo-highlights.md

 **Transaction Fees in Any Currency **

 Users can [pay transaction fees](/protocol/transaction/erc20-transaction-fees) in stable currencies so that they do not need to manage the balances of different currencies.

-**Immediate Syncing Even on Slow Connections**

-Extremely fast, secure [synchronization](/protocol/plumo) between mobile devices and the Celo network means that even wallet users with high latency, low bandwidth, or high-cost data tariffs can use Celo.
-Celo removes the need to check every header before a received header can be trusted.
-The performance will be further improved with BLS signature aggregation and succinct zero-knowledge proofs, via zk-SNARKs.

 **Proof-of-Stake**